DUNE-DAQ/dbe/docs/dbe.md

 ## Prerequisite

- Before running either `dbe` or `schemaeditor` you must load the dbe spack package with `spack load dbe`.
+ Before running either `dbe` or [`schemaeditor`[(schemaeditor.md) you must load the dbe spack package with `spack load dbe`.
 This can have unwanted side effects like running the wrong version of Python due to spack messing with your PATH and LD_LIBRARY_PATH.
 To avoid this, keep your editing sessions in a different window to your normal development or create an alias /shell function like:

 ```
 function dbe_main ()